-Our recent Consumer Survey highlighted the increasing customer awareness around data privacy.
-84% of respondents wanted brands to be more open and transparent about the information they collect and how they plan to use it.
+Perhaps that’s also why in our recent Consumer Survey, there’s an increased customer awareness around data privacy.
+To be specific, 84% of respondents wanted brands to be more open and transparent about the information they collect and how they plan to use it.

 And with greater data privacy awareness than ever, brands need to be clear and transparent about why they are collecting information.
-If customers see that providing their data will result in an improved brand experience, they will be more likely to share it.
+Essentially, if customers see that providing their data will result in an improved brand experience, they will be more likely to share it.

 Value exchanges you are likely familiar with are rewards programs – where customers receive points, rewards, and level-up for spending.
 These programs can be considered one of the first value exchange models.

+Key takeaway?
 For marketers adopting an Earned Data approach, it’s essential to get the value exchange just right.
 Show that the value exchange will be mutually beneficial and immediately put the collected data into action.